Robomarti/Tietokantasovellus/README.md

 to install dependencies

 To initialize the database use the command
 ```bash
 psql -U username -d database -a -f schema.sql
 ```
 where the username is your psql username and the database is some database that you have created.
 Do also create a .env file with the values DATABASE_URL="postgresql:///database" and SECRET_KEY="secretkey" where database is the name of you database and secretkey is some string.

-To start the website use the command
+If you installed virtualenv, to start the virtual environment use
 ```bash
 source venv/Scripts/activate
 ```